Reddit: Community and culture

 The website is known for its open nature and diverse user community that generate its content.
 Its demographics allows for wide-ranging subject areas, as well as the ability for smaller subreddits to serve more niche purposes.
 The user base of Reddit has given birth to other websites, including image sharing community and image host Imgur, which started in 2009 as a gift to Reddit's community.
 In its first five months, it jumped from a thousand hits per day to a million total page views.
 Data collected by Pew Research Center in 2013 found that Reddit users were much more likely to be from urban communities than rural ones.
 Women were greatly under-represented on the website.
 Reddit's userbase had a disproportionately high number of Hispanic users.
-With regards to education, high school dropouts were over-represented among Reddit users.
+With regard to education, high school dropouts were over-represented among Reddit users.

 Reddit has been noted for its role in political activism, with notable left-wing and anti-theist subcultures on the website.
 Statistics from Google Ad Planner suggest that 74% of Reddit users are male.
 In 2016, the Pew Research Center published research showing that 4% of U.S. adults use Reddit, of which 67% are men, while 78% of users get news from Reddit.
-Users tend to be significantly younger than average with less than 1% of users being 65 or over.
-Politically, 43% of Reddit users surveyed by Pew Research Center in 2016 identified as liberal, with 38% identifying as moderate and 19% as conservative.
+Users tend to be significantly younger than average with less than 1% of users being 65 or over.Politically, 43% of Reddit users surveyed by Pew Research Center in 2016 identified as liberal, with 38% identifying as moderate and 19% as conservative.

 Reddit is known in part for its passionate user base, which has been described as "offbeat, quirky, and anti-establishment".
 Similar to the "Slashdot effect", the Reddit effect occurs when a smaller website crashes due to a high influx of traffic after being linked to on Reddit; this is also called the Reddit "hug of death".